isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 ##  But What about the Bed Bug Eggs

-Short answer
-- no. Now, to the long answer.
+Short answer - no. Now, to the long answer.
 But, here's how to kill bed bug eggs.
 Bed bugs are extremely sketchy and evasive and will most likely remain hidden from your sight most times unless there is an invasion that forces them to find alternative hiding spots.
 This is also true of their eggs.

-Like other bugs such as cockroaches, bed bugs lay their eggs in secluded, far to reach corners of your house like under the carpet, behind photos and wallpapers or behind light
-- bulb switches or in furniture, say under the couches, within the threading of the couch and many other hidden places.
+Like other bugs such as cockroaches, bed bugs lay their eggs in secluded, far to reach corners of your house like under the carpet, behind photos and wallpapers or behind light-bulb switches or in furniture, say under the couches, within the threading of the couch and many other hidden places.

 This then means that the D. E will be unlikely to work because the egg, unlike the bug itself, is not moving anywhere, thus will most likely not come into contact with the powder.